 Check out the following reviews to get my two cents on the best portable music stands that pretty much anyone can afford.

-The OnStage SM7211B is a fully adjustable portable music stand with good stability and a larger bookplate.
+The OnStage SM7211B is a fully adjustable, portable, and foldable music stand with good stability and a larger bookplate.
 The 13.5” x 19” bookplate is suitable for single page sheet music, music books, and wider sheets.

 You can also adjust the angle of the bookplate or platform tray.
 It adjusts up to 90 degrees which means that you can use the SM7211B music stand for concerts and for studying.